pvm14/sparks/fuse-webinars/cxf-webinars/README.txt

         cp etc/org.ops4j.pax.web.cfg <servicemix-install>/etc

+Finally, you might want to configure a user called 'Alice', with password 'ecilA' and roles 'user' and 'admin'.
+You can do this by simply copying the file etc/users.properties to the
+<servicemix-install>/etc directory.

+	cp etc/users.properties <servicemix-install>/etc

 Now, start up your Fuse ESB (ServiceMix) instance - it will pick up the 'customer' configuration from customer.cfg, and use this to pick up the correct certificates.
 To install the secure custoemr web service, try: